melmzv/arg_ss24_project/README.md

+# Accounting Reading Group - Assignment III

-## The TRR 266 Template for Reproducible Empirical Accounting Research
+## Earnings Management and Investor Protection: Adopting an Open Science Workflow and the TRR 266 Template for Reproducible Empirical Accounting Research

-This repository provides an infrastructure for open science oriented empirical projects.
-It is targeted to the empirical accounting research crowd.
-It features a toy project exploring discretionary accruals of U.S. public firms and requires access to U.S. Compustat data via WRDS.
+This repository provides an infrastructure for an open science-oriented empirical project, specifically targeted at the empirical accounting research community.
+It features a project exploring the relationship between earnings management and investor protection across different countries.
+The project requires access to the research platform WRDS, which provides access to a variety of different datasets.

+This final assignment comprises the comprehensive application of all skills learned in previous assignments, indicating a more complex project workflow.
+The task involves accessing and retrieving data from the Worldscope Database through WRDS, which adds complexity as it requires both understanding WRDS and writing scripts to pull the data.
+Similarly to Assignment I, reproducing a table from a seminal paper necessitates a deep understanding of the paper’s methodology and thorough attention to detail to match the results.
+Additionally, documenting the steps and making explicit assumptions where the paper is unclear adds complexity.
+The output documents compare the results with the original and discuss any differences observed.

-But even if you do not care about discretionary accruals (who wouldn't?) or do not have WRDS access, its code base should give you a feel on how the template is supposed to be used and how to structure a reproducible empirical project.
+Even if you are not specifically interested in earnings management (who wouldn’t be?) or do not have access to WRDS Databases, the codebase provided in this repository will give you a clear understanding of how to structure a reproducible empirical project.
+The template and workflow used here are designed to ensure transparency and reproducibility, making it a valuable resource for any empirical accounting research project.

-The default branch, `only_python`, is a stripped down version of the template that only contains Python workflow.
-The `main` branch contains both the R and Python workflows and is a work in progress.
+The default branch, `only_python`, is a stripped-down version of the template that only contains the Python workflow.
+Only this branch was cloned from the TREAT repo, as we are focused solely on the Python workflow.

 ### Where do I start?